matthias-reis/carda-gatsby/content/articles/2020/05/of-the-vine-interview.md

 date: 2020-05-28T01:17:00.000+02:00
 slug: of-the-vine-interview-en
 typeName: Interview
-title: Of The Vine
+title: Of the Vine
 subTitle: '"We Are Living Our Childhood Dream When We Perform"'
-seoTitle: Interview With Of The Vine – "We Are Living Our Dreams"
+seoTitle: Interview With Of the Vine – "We Are Living Our Dreams"
 ogTitle: ''
 description: Of the Vine is a post-rock band that I hold in high regard.
 Now I had the opportunity to interview guitarist Samuel Laubscher.
 He said that they are living their childhood dreams.
 excerpt: ''
 image: "/img/of-the-vine.jpeg"
-copyright: Of The Vine
+copyright: Of the Vine
 ogImage: "/img/of-the-vine-fb.png"
-focusKeyword: Of The Vine
+focusKeyword: Of the Vine
 advertisement: false
 affiliate: false
 languageLink: "/2020/05/of-the-vine-interview"